AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Migrate data/Migrate self-managed standalone MongoDB databases to Alibaba Cloud by using DTS.md

         -   Data in the admin and local databases cannot be migrated.
         -   The config database is an internal database.
 We recommend that you do not migrate data in the config database.
     -   A migration object can be a database, collection, or function.
     -   By default, after an object is migrated to the destination database, the name of the object remains unchanged.
 You can use the object name mapping feature to change the names of the objects that are migrated to the destination database.
-For more information, see[Object name mapping](https://www.alibabacloud.com/help/doc-detail/26628.htm). |
+For more information, see [Object name mapping](https://www.alibabacloud.com/help/doc-detail/26628.htm). |

 8. In the lower-right corner of the page, click **Precheck**.